Fruit Trees

 Citrus reticulata

-The mandarin orange (Citrus reticulata), also known as mandarin or mandarine, is a small, rounded citrus tree fruit.
+A mandarin orange (Citrus reticulata), often simply called mandarin, is a small, rounded citrus tree fruit.
 Treated as a distinct species of orange, it is usually eaten plain or in fruit salads.
-Tangerines are a group of orange-colored citrus fruit consisting of hybrids of mandarin orange with some pomelo contribution.
-Mandarins are smaller and oblate, unlike the spherical common oranges (which are a mandarin–pomelo hybrid).
-The taste is considered sweeter and stronger than the common orange.
-A ripe mandarin is firm to slightly soft, heavy for its size, and pebbly-skinned.
-The peel is thin, loose, with little white mesocarp, so they are usually easier to peel and to split into segments.
-Hybrids usually have these traits to a lesser degree.
-The mandarin is tender and is damaged easily by cold.
+The mandarin is small and oblate, unlike the roughly spherical sweet orange (which is a mandarin-pomelo hybrid).
+The taste is sweeter and stronger than the common orange.
+A ripe mandarin orange is firm to slightly soft, heavy for its size, and pebbly-skinned.
+The peel is thin and loose, with little white mesocarp, so they are usually easier to peel and to split into segments.
+Hybrids have these traits to lesser degrees.
+The mandarin orange is tender and is damaged easily by cold.
 It can be grown in tropical and subtropical areas.
-According to genetic studies, the mandarin was one of the original citrus species; through breeding or natural hybridization, it is the ancestor of many hybrid citrus cultivars.
-With the citron and pomelo, it is the ancestor of the most commercially important hybrids (such as sweet and sour oranges, grapefruit, and many lemons and limes).
-The mandarin has also been hybridized with other citrus species, such as the desert lime and the kumquat.
-Though the ancestral mandarin was bitter, most commercial mandarin strains derive from hybridization with pomelo, which gives them a sweet fruit.